LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

-Note that parameters `π`, `κ` and `r` are 3-dimensional vectors, because they represent the nucleotide equilibrium frequencies, (ts:tv)/2, and relative substitution rates of each of the three partitions, respectively.
+Note that parameters `π`, `κ` and `r` are 3-dimensional vectors, because they represent the nucleotide equilibrium frequencies, (ts:tv)/2, and relative rates of each of the three partitions, respectively.
 LPhy conveniently uses vectorization, so `PhyloCTMC` recognizes that three parameters above are vectors, and automatically takes care of